fgias/fgias.github.io/_posts/2023-02-05-cern-grid-certificate.md

 Instructions [here](https://twiki.cern.ch/twiki/bin/view/LHCb/FAQ/Certificate).

-- Always use Firefox
+- Use Firefox.

-- Import all the certificates on the browser
+- Import all the certificates on the browser.

-- Import you own certificate to the browser, and keep the import password
+- Import you own certificate to the browser, and keep the import password.

-- Send the file to your lxplus account with scp
+- Send the file to your lxplus account with `scp`.

-- Log in:
+- Log in.

 ```
 ssh -Y username@lxplus.cern.ch
 ```

-- Convert to PEM and use a PEM passphrase different from the import password:
+- Convert to PEM and use a PEM passphrase different from the import password.

 ```
 lb-dirac dirac-cert-convert MyFile.p12
 ```

-- Join the LHCb Virtual Organisation, and wait 24 hours for validation, see [link](https://twiki.cern.ch/twiki/bin/view/LHCb/FAQ/Certificate)
+- Join the LHCb Virtual Organisation, and wait 24 hours for validation, see [link](https://twiki.cern.ch/twiki/bin/view/LHCb/FAQ/Certificate).

-- After validation, in lxplus try: `lhcb-proxy-init`, and enter the PEM passphrase
+- After validation, in lxplus try: `lhcb-proxy-init`, and enter the PEM passphrase.

-- Now you can access the LHCb DIRAC portal
+- Now you can access the LHCb DIRAC portal.

 ## Renewing a Certificate